First-timers’ guide to the best things to do in Sedona and idea on how to spend a day in Sedona, Arizona.

 I then found it mentioned again in a book called ‘10% happier’, which again mentions Sedona’s spiritual heart and finally spotted it on a map of Arizona, about 0.5 cm away from the road we were on (read our US South West road trip tinerary here).

-The decision was quickly made: we couldn’t possibly drive from Flagstaff to Phoenix without stopping in Sedona, and so we did.
+The decision was quickly made: we couldn’t possibly drive from Flagstaff to Phoenix without stopping in Sedona, and so we did!

-I recommend a stop there no matter what your take on energy and alternative practices may be.
+The town and area was all I could wish for and more and I recommend a stop there no matter what your take on energy and alternative practices may be.

 This is our overview of the best things to do in Sedona.